seen-network/seen-network.github.io/_posts/2023-01-04-why-is-seen-important-to-me.md

 title: "Why SEEN is important to me (I)"
 date: 2023-01-04
 future: true
-tags: ["personal experience","lesbian, gay and bisexual","sexual orientation","coming of age","launch speeches"]
+tags: ["personal experience","lesbian gay and bisexual","sexual orientation","coming of age","launch speeches"]
-subclass: post
 author: jimmy
 categories: jimmy
+navigation: True
+class: post-template
+subclass: 'post'
+cover: 'assets/images/man-thinking.jpg'
 ---

 _[This post is the first of [four speeches by SEEN members](/tag/launch%20speeches/) from our launch event in October.]_